 The Council is committed to raising the standards of private rented housing and is consulting on two proposals that will place tighter controls on the standards of private sector landlords and the behaviour of tenants in neighbourhoods throughout Coventry.
 Licences would be issued where landlords demonstrate appropriate standards – including gas and electrical certification, and maintaining health and safety standards.
 As well as additional discretionary licensing conditions to address antisocial behaviour, environmental/management issues whilst improving living condition for residents.

 Please note that the consultation has now closed.
 We will update these web pages when news about the outcome of the consultation becomes available.
+We will also send out updates via the Landlord Forum mailing list.

 In a Selective Licensing area, all private landlords with properties in that area would need to have a licence.
 The licence contains a series of conditions that sets out the standards a landlord is expected to achieve when managing and maintaining their properties.
 This helps ensures that homes are of a good quality.
 If the standards are not met enforcement action can be taken.
 The Council proposes to make some areas of the city a Selective Licensing area - these areas are shown on the map.